 Former President Donald Trump is tracking the election results alongside Robert F. Kennedy Jr., who remains on the ballot in Wisconsin despite his efforts to withdraw from the state.
 The Supreme Court recently denied Kennedy's request to remove his name from the ballots in Wisconsin and Michigan.

-8:20 PM: Trump's statements in Philadelphia: During a radio interview in Philadelphia, Trump said that winning Pennsylvania would be crucial for his overall victory.
+8:20 PM: Trump’s statements in Philadelphia: During a radio interview in Philadelphia, Trump said that winning Pennsylvania would be crucial to his overall victory.
 He urged Republican voters to stay in line and exercise their right to vote.
-"If we win Pennsylvania, we win everything," he stated.
+“If we win Pennsylvania, we win everything,” he stated.

 8:15 PM: Exit polls in Pennsylvania: According to CNN, about two-thirds of voters in Pennsylvania support the legalization of abortion in most or all cases.
 Additionally, 55% of respondents are in favor of hydraulic fracturing in the state.

-8:12 PM: Increase in provisional ballots in North Carolina: Due to the new photo ID requirement in North Carolina, an increase in provisional ballots is expected, as many voters had to cast provisional votes for not presenting identification.
+8:12 PM: Increase in provisional ballots in North Carolina: Due to the new photo ID requirement in North Carolina, an increase in provisional ballots is expected, as many voters had to cast provisional ballots for not presenting identification.

 8:08 PM: Projected results: CNN projects several victories, including Trump in Florida, Oklahoma, Missouri, Tennessee, and Alabama, while Harris wins in the District of Columbia, Maryland, and Massachusetts.

-8:03 PM: Technical issues in Apache County, Arizona: Buu Nygren, president of the Navajo Nation, expressed his disappointment due to technical problems that prevented many Navajo voters from casting their ballots on time in Apache County.
+8:03 PM: Technical issues in Apache County, Arizona: Buu Nygren, president of the Navajo Nation, expressed his disappointment due to technical problems that prevented many Navajo voters from casting their votes on time in Apache County.

 8:03 p.m.
 ET - CNN projects that former President Donald Trump will win in Missouri, securing its 10 electoral votes.
-In the last election, Trump won the state, while Joe Biden won the general election.
+In the last election, Trump won the state, while Joe Biden won the overall election.

 8:00 p.m.
 ET - Vice President Kamala Harris is projected to win in Massachusetts, securing 11 electoral votes.
 In 2020, Joe Biden also won in this state.